Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The common cold is very easily spread to others.
 It's often spread through airborne droplets that are coughed or sneezed into the air by the sick person.
 The droplets are then inhaled by another person.
 Colds can also be spread when a sick person touches you or a surface (like a doorknob) that you then touch.

 Contrary to popular belief, cold weather or being chilled doesn't cause a cold.
 However, more colds do occur during the cold season (early fall to late winter).
 This is probably due to a variety of factors, including:

 Everyone is at risk for the common cold.
 People are most likely to have colds during fall and winter, starting in late August or early September until March or April.
 The increased incidence of colds during the cold season may be attributed to the fact that more people are indoors and close to each other.
 In addition, in cold, dry weather, the nasal passages become drier and more vulnerable to infection.

 Children suffer more colds each year than adults, due to their immature immune systems and to the close physical contact with other children at school or day care.
 In fact, the average child will have between 6 to 10 colds a year.
 The average adult will get 2 to 4 colds a year.

-Each person may experience symptoms differently.
-Common symptoms may include:
+Common cold symptoms may include:

 Colds usually start 2 to 3 days after the virus enters the body and symptoms last from several days to several weeks.

 Cold symptoms may look like other medical conditions.
-Always consult your health care provider for a diagnosis if your symptoms are severe.
+Always consult your healthcare provider for a diagnosis if your symptoms are severe.

 A cold and the flu (influenza) are two different illnesses.
 A cold is relatively harmless and usually clears up by itself, although sometimes it may lead to a secondary infection, such as an ear infection.
 However, the flu can lead to complications, such as pneumonia and even death.
 What may seem like a cold, could be the flu.
 Be aware of these differences: